For current political commentary, see the daily political notes.

 Toggle Dark Theme

 I'm not an anarchist, and it's not just because I have a pro-state gland ;-).
-It's for good reasons: we need a state for many jobs.
+It's because we need a state to do many important things.

 We need a state for providing food, clothing and shelter to the poor; providing medical care and education to all; building roads, train lines, water pipes and sewers; funding research, including testing of pharmaceuticals; protecting public health; defending the nation; prosecuting perpetrators of crimes whether committed on a street or in a bank office; regulating businesses so they don't harm our health or our environment; ensuring workers can form unions; preventing exploitative working conditions; making sure employers don't steal employees' wages; inspecting foods for safety; banning digital products that do DRM or censorship; reducing CO2 emissions to save us from global heating disaster; ensure that chemical products are not toxic; and protecting human rights for all.
 (This list is not meant to be complete or exclusive.)

 Doing these jobs costs money, so we need the state to collect taxes.
 It should make the rich (and big businesses) pay a much higher tax rate because they can afford it.
 Taxes are bad only when the state tends to spend them on war and corruption.

 Above all, we need a state in order to have democracy, which is the system by which the many non-rich join together to overcome the power of the rich and thus deny them control over society.